silogen/kaiwo/docs/docs/aim/service.md

 - The merged spec is copied into the service status (`status.effectiveRuntimeConfig`) for audit purposes.
 - If the service references a config that does not exist, it enters a `Degraded` state with reason `RuntimeConfigMissing` until the config is created.

+### Resource resolution

+`AIMService` surfaces a three-tier resource lookup:

+1. `spec.resources` on the service wins when present.
+2. Otherwise, the controller falls back to `spec.resources` on the resolved template.
+3. Finally, it uses the catalog defaults defined on the underlying `AIMImage` / `AIMClusterImage`.

+After the merge, if neither requests nor limits specify `amd.com/gpu`, the controller fills them from the discovery metadata stored on the template (`status.profile.metadata.gpu_count`) so the resulting KServe `InferenceService` always requests the expected number of devices, unless explicitly overridden.

 ### Routing templates

 When `spec.routing.enabled` is true: